Mastodon

 I am below the median.
 Should I panic?

-No. Half of all households in your age band are below the median by definition.
-The trajectory of your net worth matters far more than your current position.
-Focus on raising your savings rate, capturing the full employer pension match, and getting money invested in ISAs and pensions.
-A consistent saver who starts late still ends up in a strong position by retirement.
+No. Half of all individuals in your age band are below the median by definition.
+The trajectory of your net worth tends to matter more than your current position.
+General good habits include raising your savings rate, receiving the employer pension contribution you are entitled to, and using tax-efficient wrappers like ISAs and pensions where appropriate.
+This is general information, not financial advice; for a personal recommendation, speak to an FCA-regulated adviser.

 Does the tool store the figures I enter?